-However, NextEra Blythe Solar disagrees with all other modifications to the Paleontological Resources Conditions of Certification proposed by Staff in its SA.
+However, NextEra Blythe Solar disagrees with any other modifications proposed by Staff in its SA.
 NextEra Blythe Solar believes that the potential impact to paleontological resources is greatly reduced by the Modified Project and specifically, Condition of Certification PAL-9 is unwarranted and unduly burdensome.